 This strategic plan follows the problem gambling system needs assessment that was completed in 2018 and represents a continuation of previous strategic planning processes.
-Information gathered during the needs assessment and solution finding phases were categorized into five domains that corresponded with the DHHS Problem Gambling Services system's historical conceptualization, then adding "research" as a sixth domain.
-These domains represent program components, funding designation categories, and service procurement categories.
+Information gathered during the needs assessment and solution finding phases were categorized into five domains that correspond with the DHHS Problem Gambling Services system's historical conceptualization of program components, funding designation categories, and service procurement categories.
 These domains are:

 - A. Administrative Operations

 - B. Information Management

 - C. Prevention and Health Promotion

 - D. Treatment

 - E. Workforce Development

-- F. Research